Charlie Morton (pitcher): Baltimore Orioles (2025)

+Detroit Tigers (2025)

+On July 31, 2025, the Orioles traded Morton to the Detroit Tigers in exchange for Micah Ashman.
+On September 19, Morton became the first pitcher to hit 200 batters since 1927 when he hit Matt Olson on the back foot in the first inning.
+Morton became the fifth pitcher in Major League history to reach the mark, but the first to pitch entirely in the Live Ball Era.
+In nine starts for Detroit, he struggled to a 2-3 record and 7.09 ERA with 47 strikeouts across 39 1/3 innings pitched.
+Morton was designated for assignment by the Tigers on September 21.

+Atlanta Braves (2025)

+On September 22, 2025, Morton signed a major league contract with the Atlanta Braves.
+Morton started his last MLB game six days later, recording four outs against the Pittsburgh Pirates on the final day of the regular season.
+He only pitched 1/1 inning as he allowed only two hits and walking one batter while striking out only one batter in his final start of the season and possibly his final MLB start as well.
+With three different organizations throughout 2025, Morton pitched to a 4.13 ERA and a 9-11 record with 149 strikeouts.

 Pitching style

 Morton's repertoire consisted in 2013 of a four-seam fastball, a sinker, a curveball, and a split-finger fastball with his speed maxing out in the low 90s.
 Morton picked up the splitter in 2011 having previously thrown a changeup.
 He also has previously thrown a slider and a cutter.
 Morton's sinker was his most common pitch, especially against right-handed hitters.
-His curveball was his most common pitch in a two strike count.
+His curveball was his most common pitch in a two-strike count.

 Due to changes in his delivery and the emphasis he has placed on the sinker, Morton drew comparisons to Roy Halladay.
 Pirates special assistant Jim Benedict had previously encouraged Morton to emulate Halladay's delivery during spring training.
-Morton featured his new sinker almost exclusively in his first starts of the 2011 season and it resulted in an increased groundball rate but also more bases on balls.
+Morton featured his new sinker almost exclusively in his first starts of the 2011 season, and it resulted in an increased groundball rate but also more bases on balls.
 Pirates' fans christened him with the nickname "Ground Chuck."

 In the 2015 offseason, a frustrated Morton began experimenting with throwing harder, alongside adjustments to his technique and workouts.
 In his injury-abbreviated starts with the Phillies, he showcased his newfound velocity.
 Along with high spin rates, this attracted the attention of Houston's front office which signed him and encouraged Morton to continue throwing hard four-seam fastballs, as Morton felt his sinker was becoming ineffective.
 While playing for the Astros, Morton transformed into a strikeout pitcher finding new effectiveness against left-handed hitters.
 With Houston his primary pitches were a four-seam fastball reaching 98-99 MPH and a curveball with considerable vertical and horizontal movement, which Morton considers his best pitch.
 In 2018, his improvements on his curveball was attributed to his low three-quarters position, but slightly above sidearm at release.